BUILT FOR HYBRID ENTERPRISE INFRASTRUCTURE

 Evolving NAC into Enterprise Security Orchestration

-Traditional Network Access Control solutions were designed to authenticate devices at the network edge.
-However, a Hybrid Enterprise Network Security Platform must go beyond authentication and enforce identity-driven policies across every connection domain.
+Traditional Network Access Control solutions were originally designed to authenticate devices at the network edge.
+However, a Hybrid Enterprise Network Security Platform must go beyond basic authentication and instead enforce identity-driven policies across every connection domain.

 From Port-Level Control to Identity-Based Enforcement